appsignal/appsignal-elixir/README.md

 also supply a path to a specific file path you want to test and even a specific line on which the test you want to run is defined.

+    $ mono test
+    # The original command can still be used
     $ mix test
     $ mix test test/appsignal/some_test.ex:123